Frequently Asked Questions

 Can we make requests from your song list?

 Absolutely.
-You can make as many choices as you like or you can leave it entirely up to us, if you prefer.
+You can make up to 15 requests from our list or you can leave it entirely up to us.
 The simplest way to let us know your selection is to complete the relevant section on our booking form.

 What about if a song we want played is not on your song list?